sudhi001/L_Spectra_Guardian/README.md

 # L Spectra Guardian 🌟

-A comprehensive IoT sensor monitoring system built with ESP8266 NodeMCU that watches over temperature, humidity, proximity, and provides audio/visual alerts with mechanical movement.
+A comprehensive IoT sensor monitoring system built with ESP8266 NodeMCU that monitors temperature, humidity, proximity, air quality, and provides audio/visual alerts.
 This project was lovingly created by a father and son team for a school exhibition at Loyola School, Trivandrum.

 ## 👨‍👦 Project Story